zhan994/ortho_mapper/README.md

 # ortho_mapper

-**A simple and easy-to-use package for checking the quality of SfM through generating orthoimage.**
+**The repository contains the source code for ortho_mapper module of our system.
+This partial release aims to provide insight into the underlying implementation of our approach and may be useful for researchers working in related areas.**

-**This framework leverages COLMAP-based results to generate orthoimage quickly.**
+**This is a simple and easy-to-use package for checking the quality of SfM through generating orthoimage quickly.**

 <img src="example.png" style="zoom:80%;" />